LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/select-input.rst

 ------------------------
 .. admonition:: Question

-   For a select input, what value is submitted during form submission?
+   For a select input, what determines the value that is submitted during form submission?